 Staking crypto taxes

 Confusing - the term staking gets used interchangeably in crypto.
 It can refer to both DeFi lending and proof-of-stake cryptocurrencies.
-From a tax perspective, this matters because they may have different tax implications.

 Staking as part of a PoS consensus mechanism